 This past spring (2019) the U.S. EPA approved the Wisconsin River Total Maximum Daily Load (TMDL) to help with water quality improvement in the Wisconsin River Basin that’s been affected by excessive phosphorus loads.
 High levels of phosphorus cause problems in our waterways by creating an increase in plant growth and harmful algae blooms.
 These blooms can create dead zones and produce toxins that are harmful to human and animal health.

 Phosphorus in the Wisconsin River affects the state from northern Wisconsin down through the middle of the state to Madison as water enters the basin at various points.
 You may be wondering if your facility can handle these proposed phosphorus limits or if it’ll need an upgrade.
-The TMDL included site-specific criteria that are less stringent than the current water quality criteria.
-These site-specific criteria are still awaiting formal approval by the EPA.
-If the proposed limits are approved, it should be more affordable to reach them, possibly without completing an entire rehaul of your wastewater treatment facility.
+The TMDL included site-specific criteria that are less stringent than the current water quality criteria, however these criteria are still awaiting formal approval by the EPA.
+If the proposed limits are approved, it should be more affordable to reach them, possibly without having to undergo a complete rehaul of your wastewater treatment facility.

 Below we’ve highlighted our Wausau office neighbors, but this affects locations all along the Wisconsin River basin.

 Recently, I ran calculations for the Edgar Wastewater Treatment Facility (WWTF) to see an example of the differences between the current and proposed criteria, and came up with these findings:

 - Using the Current criteria and the projected future flow rate of 0.27 MGD, their daily phosphorus limit is 0.38 mg/L.